lmammino/loige.co/content/posts/2018-12-17_random-emoji-in-your-prompt-how-and-why/index.md

 Whether you believe me or not on this, I hope I'll see you soon in the next article 😜

 Byez!

+PS: A special thanks to all the people who contributed to this [Lobste.rs thread](https://lobste.rs/s/8oozfh/random_emoji_your_terminal_prompt_how_why).
+A lot of great insights! 🙏